-where $\lambda=(p_Np_X/m_X)$ is the nucleon energy in the quarkonium rest frame \cite{Kharzeev:1998bz}. $F_{X N}$ denotes the invariant amplitude of $X-N$ elastic scattering.
-At low energy, the scattering amplitude takes the form \cite{Kharzeev:1995ij},
+where $\lambda=(p_Np_X/m_X)$ is the nucleon energy at the quarkonium rest frame \cite{Kharzeev:1998bz}. $F_{X N}$ denotes the invariant amplitude of $X-N$ elastic scattering.
+Using these definitions, the amplitude takes the form \cite{Kharzeev:1995ij,Kharzeev:1998bz},

 which is dominated by the QCD trace anomaly part.
-For the low-energy scattering and at the chiral limit, the mass of a hadron state comes purely from the quantum fluctuations of the gluons.
+For low-energy scattering and in the chiral limit, the mass of a hadron state comes purely from the quantum fluctuations of the gluons.
 Away from the chiral limit, the factor $(1-b)$ is used to characterize the QCD trace anomaly contribution to the proton mass.
 In Eq. (\ref{eq:amplitude}), the ``Bohr" radius $r_0$ of the meson $X$ is given by \cite{Kharzeev:1995ij},

-where $m_q$ is the mass of the constituent quark (strange quark $s$ for the $\phi$ meson and charm quark $c$ for the J/$\psi$ meson).
-In Eq. (\ref{eq:amplitude}), the Wilson coefficient $d_2$ can be found in Refs. \cite{Kharzeev:1995ij,Peskin:1979va,Kharzeev:1996tw},
+where $m_q$ represents the mass of quark (strange quark $s$ for the $\phi$ meson and charm quark $c$ for the J/$\psi$ meson).
+In this work, we choose the constituent quark mass (low-energy scale) for the extraction, e.g. $m_c = 1.67$ GeV and $m_s = 0.486$ GeV \cite{griffiths2008introduction}.
+We discuss the effect of quark mass selection on the results in the final section.
+In Eq. (\ref{eq:amplitude}), the Wilson coefficient $d_2$ is found in Refs. \cite{Kharzeev:1995ij,Peskin:1979va,Kharzeev:1996tw} as,

 where $N_c$ is the number of colors.
 The strong coupling constant $\alpha_{s}$ depends on the renormalization scale $\mu^2$, and the scale is chosen to be the ``Rydberg" energy square $\epsilon_0^2$ for the bound state of the quarkonium $X$ \cite{Kharzeev:1995ij,Kharzeev:1996tw}.